 Laws Regulating Weapons

 California Penal Code section 12020 prohibits manufacturing, selling, and/or possessing certain firearms, explosives, or other weapons absent very specific circumstances.

 In consideration of the seriousness of illegal possession of weapons, California has criminalized it under Penal Code section 12020.
 Penal Code section 12020 punishes two types of crimes: First, Penal Code section 12020(a)(1) prohibits the manufacturing, selling, or possessing of over 20 different types of weapons.
 Second, Penal Code section 12020(a)(2) prohibits the carrying of concealed explosive devices, dirks, or daggers.

 Basically, to convict someone of PC 12020, the prosecutor must prove each of the following elements:

 1) The defendant possessed, manufactured, caused to be manufactured;

 2) Imported into California, kept for sale, or offered, or exposed for sale, gave, or lent weapon;

 3) The defendant knew possessed, manufactured, caused to be manufactured, imported, kept for sale, offered, or exposed for sale, gave, or lent weapon

 Illegal Possession of Weapons May Be Filed As a Misdemeanor or a Felony

 California Penal Code Section 12020 is a wobbler, which means that the prosecutor can charge the crime as either a misdemeanor or a felony.
-When deciding on a felony or misdemeanor illegal possession of weapons, a prosecutor will take into consideration the facts of the case and the defendant’s criminal history.
+When deciding on a felony or misdemeanor combined with illegal possession of weapons, a prosecutor will take into consideration the facts of the case and the defendant’s criminal history.